 Paul, Weiss is committed to providing impactful pro bono legal assistance to individuals and organizations in need.
 Our program is all-encompassing, spanning the core issues facing our society.

-Larry Wee and Jennifer H. Wu Discuss Their Work With Victims of Asian Hate Crimes With Bloomberg Law
+Larry Wee Discusses His Work With Victims of Asian Hate Crimes With Bloomberg Law

 June 10, 2022

-Corporate partner Larry Wee and litigation partner Jennifer H. Wu discussed their work on behalf of victims of Asian hate and violence with Bloomberg Law’s Vivia Chen in her column published on June 10.
-In “Why Paul Weiss Is the Pro Bono Go-To for Victims of Asian Hate,” Larry and Jennifer explain how they work to gain the trust of these clients and why this work is so important to them.
+Corporate partner Larry Wee discussed his work on behalf of victims of Asian hate and violence with Bloomberg Law’s Vivia Chen in her column published on June 10.
+In “Why Paul Weiss Is the Pro Bono Go-To for Victims of Asian Hate,” Larry explains how he works to gain the trust of these clients and why this work is so important to him.